-The Bipartisan Infrastructure Law, also known as the Infrastructure Investment and Jobs Act (IIJA), Congress established the Tribal Cybersecurity Grant Program (TCGP) to award grants to Tribal governments to address cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of Tribal governments.
-Through funding from the IIJA, herein referred to as the Bipartisan Infrastructure Law (BIL), the TCGP enables DHS to provide targeted cybersecurity resources for Tribal governments, thus improving the security of critical infrastructure and improving the resilience of the services Tribal governments provide to their members.
+As part of the Bipartisan Infrastructure Law, also known as the Infrastructure Investment and Jobs Act (IIJA), Congress established the Tribal Cybersecurity Grant Program (TCGP) to award grants to Tribal Nations to address cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of Tribal Nations.
+Through funding from the IIJA, herein referred to as the Bipartisan Infrastructure Law (BIL), the TCGP enables DHS to provide targeted cybersecurity resources for Tribal Nations, thus improving the security of critical infrastructure and improving the resilience of the services Tribal Nations provide to their members.

-DHS respects the sovereignty and self-determination of Tribal governments and recognize the intent of Congress to provide flexibility to Tribal governments to meet cybersecurity needs across Indian Country through the TCGP.
-The framework of the program was made as a result of nation-to-nation consultation with tribal representatives across the country and are intended to support tribal cybersecurity resiliency.
+DHS respects the sovereignty and self-determination of Tribal Nations and recognizes the intent of Congress to provide flexibility to tribes to meet cybersecurity needs across Indian Country through the TCGP.
+The framework of the program was made as a result of nation-to-nation consultation with tribal representatives across the country and is intended to support tribal cybersecurity resiliency.